Mental Wellness Services - Australia

 - you are concerned about the wellbeing of a child

-- you are escaping domestic violence and need help arguements are causing unhappiness and problems in your family
+- you are escaping domestic violence and need help arguments are causing unhappiness and problems in your family

 - you are alone or afraid and urgently need to talk to someone